 The 1% annual chance floodplain boundary corresponds to the boundary of the areas of special flood hazards (e.g. Zones A, AE, V, VE, etc.), and the 0.2% annual chance floodplain boundary corresponds to the boundary of areas of additional flood hazards.

-Table 3 lists the flood insurance zones in the unincorporated and incorporated areas of the City of Cordova.
+Table 3 lists the flood insurance zones in the unincorporated and incorporated areas of City of Valdez.

 Table 3: Flood Zone Designations by Community